networkop/cvp-netsim/README.md

 ## Example 2

-Create artefacts for vEOS-based topology only for devices that have "dc1" in their hostname
+Create artefacts for containerised vEOS topology only for devices that have "dc1" in their hostname

 ```
 ./ingest.py -f dc1 -v localhost:9443 cvpadmin cvpadmin1